zerotier/ZeroTierOne/aes-gmac-siv/README.md

  4. Feed plaintext into GMAC to compute final MAC.
  5. XOR lower 64 bits and higher 64 bits of 128-bit GMAC tag to yield a 64-bit tag.
  6. Concatenate original 64-bit input IV and 64-bit shortened tag to form a 128-bit block.
  7. AES-ECB encrypt this IV+tag, yielding an opaque 128-bit message tag and AES-CTR IV.
-(AES-ECB is perfectly safe if only one block is encrypted.)
+(ECB is secure if only one block is encrypted.)
  8. Clear bit 31 (from the right) in the tag and use this to initialize AES-CTR with the first 96 bits being the AES-CTR IV and the remaining 31 bits being the AES-CTR "index" or counter.
 This provides what amounts to a 127-bit AES-CTR IV.
 The most significant bit of the counter is cleared so that poor quality AES-CTR implementations that only use a 32-bit wrapping counter will not wrap at message sizes up to 2^31 bytes.
 Wrapping technically wouldn't hurt anything unless the implementation generates a fault on wrap, but avoid this in case some cryptographic accelerator somewhere does so.
  9. Encrypt plaintext with AES-CTR and send this along with the encrypted IV+tag from step 7 (without CTR counter bit 31 cleared).
 The per-message unique 64-bit IV supplied by the caller at encryption **should not** be sent as it is recovered during decryption by decrypting the IV+tag blob.
 Sending it wastes space and reveals slightly more state information to an attacker, since without the input IV an attacker doesn't know if it has in fact been duplicated.